wlaimer/wlaimer.github.io/README.md

 # Wolfgang Laimer – Portfolio Website

 This is the source code for my personal portfolio website.
-The site showcases my design practice, projects, and research interests.
+The site is supposed to showcase my design work.

 ## Live Site
 You can view the published site here: